 Moxibustion, or moxa for short, is a technique used by acupuncturists to warm an acupuncture point, needle or an area of the body by burning an herb called mugwort (artemisia vulgaris) over or on the skin.

 Indirect moxa describes the use of a moxa pole that looks like a cigar and, when lit, glows like a piece of charcoal.
 The lit moxa pole is held about 1″ away from the patient’s skin and moved in small circles for a few minutes until the patient says it feels too hot or the skin under it gets pink.
 Direct moxa describes the use of a tiny, sesame-seed-sized piece of moxa wool (dried, processed mugwort leaves that has a wooly, spongy quality) placed on the skin over a layer of protective ointment.
+For better skincare you can learn more about Pulsed Light Therapy.
 The piece of moxa is lit, burning itself out within seconds, creating the sensation of a hot pinprick or just heat at an acupuncture point.
 To check out our partners over at beachpaincenter.com for pain help go there.

 As crazy or foreign as these techniques may sound, they are extremely effective and widely used by acupuncturists all over the world.
 Some common uses of moxa include: